emmakodes/emmakodes/README.md

 ### Hi there 👋
 I am Emmanuel.
-A Software Develoer, I am keen on using my skills in programming to add value to humanity.
+A Software Developer, I am keen on using my skills in programming to add value to humanity.

 Python | Javascript | Cloud | Django | React | Machine Learning Based Application